zerohnh/Surfing/README.md

 - Uninstall the module from the Magisk Manager, Kernelsu Manager, or APatch application. [👉🏻Removal Command](https://github.com/MoGuangYu/Surfing/blob/main/uninstall.sh#L3-L4)

+> Uninstalling this module through the manager will completely uninstall all corresponding services and components

 ## Wiki

 <details>
 <summary>1.
 First Use</summary>

 - After installing the module for the first time, **please first** add your subscription URL to `/data/adb/box_bll/clash/config.yaml`, and then manually restart the device once.
+- Toggle the module switch once and open the **Web** application on the desktop
 - Due to network reasons, the **rules**/**subscriptions** may not be fully downloaded automatically.
 Please manually refresh the panel.
+  - If the subscription fails to load, please try to switch the **UA** in the configuration file
   - If the above fails, ensure your network environment is normal.
 - ~~After the configuration and node fetching are complete, go to~~:
 - ~~**Settings** → **Search Box**, and search for the keyword "DNS."
 If similar options appear, select them~~: